 Also, do not fail to carry along a mechanic or professional car tester to help you figure out the actual state of the car.
 The mechanic will give you an unbiased expert opinion on the vehicle.

 Test the car only when the engine is cold, this will help you figure out the right state of the engine, and you can quickly detect if there is any serious issue with the engine.
-Buy from a reuptuable dealer, jenningsmotorgroup is one such example.
+Buy from a reputable dealer.

-Watch out for the following points when you test drive the car:
+Watch out for the following points when you go on the test drive:

 - How it feels when you drive